-Other arguments in favor of the credit may come from those who believe that the IRS's treatment of CRP payments as self-employment income is wrong or has been expanded too far.
-They may also argue that the credit provides an incentive needed to encourage enrollment in the CRP.
-The committee report indicates that the reason for the change in the law is to provide additional incentives "to encourage eligible producers to establish long-term, resource conserving covers on eligible farmland."
+Other arguments in favor of the credit might come from those who believe that the IRS's treatment of CRP payments as self-employment income is wrong or has been expanded too far.
+They might argue that the credit provides an incentive needed to encourage enrollment in the CRP.
+The committee report indicated that the reason for this provision was to provide additional incentives "to encourage eligible producers to establish long-term, resource conserving covers on eligible farmland."
 On the other hand, the effect on the credit if a contract is terminated early is rather mild when compared to the total repayment requirement for regular CRP payments; so it is arguable that the credit might encourage people to enroll, but might not encourage them to remain enrolled long term.

-Some may argue that there is no need for further incentives since there has been a competitive bidding process under which applicants have tried to assure acceptance of their bids by offering their land in return for annual payments below the allowed rental values.30 However, rising commodity prices may reduce interest in participating in the CRP.31
+Some may argue that there is no need for further incentives since there has been a competitive bidding process under which applicants have tried to assure acceptance of their bids by offering their land in return for annual payments below the allowed rental values.41 However, rising commodity prices may reduce interest in participating in the CRP.42